-Apparatus

-The apparatus was identical to experiment 2, although tracing tasks took place across the whole width of the display.
+Apparatus and participants were identical to experiment 2, although tracing tasks took place across the whole width of the display.

-Task

-The screen presented a rectangle (a 'tunnel') with a square at one end (Figure 14).
+Task.
+The screen presented a rectangle (a 'tunnel') with a square at one end (Figure 13).
 Participants were instructed to enter the rectangle through the non-square entrance, and reach the square while remaining within the rectangular tunnel.
-When the square was reached, it disappeared and a square appeared at the other end starting a new trial (Figure 14).
+When the square was reached, it disappeared and a square appeared at the other end starting a new trial.

 The tunnels were always 384x96 pixels (27.4x6.8cm), which results in a tracing index of difficulty of 4 (length/width).
-However, they appeared in four different locations (centered on the modular displays at the corners of the display wall) and with two different orientations (horizontal and vertical), for a total of eight different tracing tasks (see Figure 14).
+However, they appeared in four different locations (centered on the modular displays at the corners of the display wall) and with two different orientations (horizontal and vertical), for a total of eight different tracing tasks (see Figure 13).
 We did not consider different directions (e.g., top-bottom and bottom-top) as different tasks because the angles covered are the same, i.e., they are independent of the tracing direction.
-For error feedback, we changed the tunnel's outline color when the subject moved the cursor outside of it.
+For feedback, we changed the tunnel's outline color when the cursor was moved outside of it.